Accretion-Driven Turbulence in the Circumgalactic Medium: Introduction

 In this paper we study the properties of CGM turbulence using analytic considerations and idealized 3D hydrodynamic simulations, focusing on the roles of gas accretion and the dependence on typical gas cooling times.
-Previous idealized studies have either studied how turbulence arises from the interaction of accretion and feedback \citep{Fielding17,Lochhaas20}, or have assumed an unspecified external driving mechanism and studied its implications on small-scale CGM properties as a function of turbulence parameters \citep{Buie20,Buie22,Tan21,Gronke22, Koplitz23, Das24, Lv24}.
-Our choice of focusing on accretion driving of turbulence which has relatively constrained parameters allows us to provide a robust baseline for CGM turbulence properties, onto which the effects of additional processes can be added.
+Previous idealized studies have either studied how turbulence arises from the interaction of accretion and feedback \citep{Fielding17,Lochhaas20}, or have assumed an unspecified external driving mechanism and studied its implications on CGM properties as a function of turbulence parameters \citep{Buie20,Buie22,Tan21,Gronke22, Koplitz23, Das24, Lv24}.
+Our choice of focusing on accretion driving of turbulence, which has relatively constrained parameters, allows us to provide a robust baseline for CGM turbulence, onto which the effects of additional processes can be added.
 We also demonstrate that considering accretion only is sufficient to capture the qualitative transition between supersonic and subsonic CGM turbulence as the halo grows in mass.

-To study how accretion drives CGM turbulence we utilize two distinct analytic frameworks: the theory of how general accretion flows drives turbulence presented by \cite{Robertson12} and further explored in the context of star forming clouds \citep{Murray15,Murray17,Hennebelle21}; and the theory of (non-turbulent) quasi-spherical CGM inflows developed by \cite{stern19,stern20,Stern24} which in turn is based on cooling flow theory originally developed for the ICM \citep{mathews78, fabian84, Bertschinger89,balbus89}.
-In section~\ref{sec:analytic} we combine these two components to derive new idealized solutions for turbulent CGM inflows.
+To study how accretion drives CGM turbulence we utilize two distinct analytic frameworks: the theory of how general accretion flows drives turbulence, presented by \cite{Robertson12} and further explored in the context of star forming clouds \citep{Murray15,Murray17,Hennebelle21}; and the theory of spherical CGM inflows from \cite{stern19,stern20,Stern24} which is based on cooling flow theory developed for the ICM \citep{mathews78, fabian84, Bertschinger89,balbus89}.
+These two components are combined in section~\ref{sec:analytic} to derive new idealized solutions for turbulent CGM inflows.
 In sections~\ref{sec:setup} and \ref{sec:results} we present and analyze our 3D hydrodynamic simulations, with which we both test the analytic results and examine statistical properties of CGM turbulence such as velocity structure functions (VSFs) and gas density distributions.
 We discuss the implications and caveats of our results in section~\ref{sec:discussion} and summarize in section~\ref{sec:summary}.